All the earth bows down to you; they sing praise to you, they sing the praises of your name. — Psalm 66:4

 Adult Handbell Choir, conducted by Tim Reynolds, is open to interested musicians college age and up.
 The choir uses a five-octave set of Malmark handbells to prepare and present music for worship approximately once each month.
 A fundamental music reading ability is required.

-Schedule: The Handbell Choir rehearses Wednesday afternoons from 2:30-3:30 p.m. in the Music Room.
+Schedule: The Handbell Choir rehearses Wednesday afternoons from 2:30-3:30 p.m. in the Sanctuary.

 Women’s Ensemble, under the direction of Tim Reynolds, rehearses on Sunday mornings, immediately following the 9:00 service, in the Music Room and sings for worship once a month from September to May,

-Cherub Choir is for choristers (ages 4 - 1st grade) and is led by Imogene Yongue.
-The cherubs rehearse on Wednesday evenings from (5:30-6:15) in the sanctuary September to May and sing for worship occasionally.
+FriendShip Choir is for choristers (ages 3 – 5th grade) and is led by Lauren Ricciardelli.
+The cherubs rehearse on Wednesday evenings in the Lighthouse Loop at 5:30pm September to May and sing for worship occasionally.
+Contact the office about the current schedule.